electro-smith/libDaisy/doc/md/_a4_Getting-Started-ADCs.md

   // Set up the ADC config with a connection to pin A0 adc_config.InitSingle(A0);

-  // Initialize the ADC peripheral with that configuraiton hw.adc.Init(&adc_config, 1);
+  // Initialize the ADC peripheral with that configuration hw.adc.Init(&adc_config, 1);

   // Start the ADC